Women's soccer in the United States

 Women's soccer in the United States has developed quite differently from men's soccer.
 Until the 1970s, organized women's soccer matches in the U.S. existed only on a limited basis.

-The U.S. is now regarded as one of the top countries in the world for women's soccer, and FIFA ranked its national team #1 in the world after its back-to-back Women's World Cup victory in 2015 and 2019.
+Since changes that started in the 1970's, the U.S. has become one of the top countries in the world of women's soccer.
+In the 2019 FIFA Women's World Cup, there were 58 US-based players, the most of any country and in the 2023 FIFA Women's World Cup, there were 61 US-based players, the second of any country.
+In addition the national team has been ranked #1 in the world after their back-to-back Women's World Cup victories in 2015 and 2019 and once again after winning the 2024 Olympics.

-The highest women's professional soccer league in the United States is the National Women's Soccer League (NWSL), which was established in 2012 as a successor to Women's Professional Soccer and was run by the United States Soccer Federation (USSF) before becoming independently governed in 2020.
-The league began with eight teams and reached its current (and largest) membership of 12 teams in 2022, with the Los Angeles-based Angel City FC and San Diego Wave FC being the most recent entries in 2022.
-The NWSL season starts with the NWSL Challenge Cup in March, with the final held in early May, shortly after the late-April start of the regular season.
-Each team then plays 22 regular-season games, with each team playing all others once each at home and on the road.
-After the regular season ends in late September or early October, six teams advance to playoffs that run through late October.
-This schedule may be adjusted in years of the FIFA Women's World Cup.
-The NWSL is the third attempt at a women's professional league in the U.S. and has been the most resilient, having played for more seasons than its two predecessors combined.
+Until 2024, the highest women's professional soccer league in the United States was the National Women's Soccer League (NWSL), which was established in 2012 as a successor to Women's Professional Soccer and was run by the United States Soccer Federation (USSF) before becoming independently governed in 2020.
+The league began with eight teams in 2013 and reached its current membership of 14 teams in 2024.
+Beginning in 2024, the NWSL was joined by the USL Super League as a Division I professional soccer league.
+USL Super League launched in August 2024 with eight teams playing in a fall to spring schedule.
+The expansion of professional women's soccer is planned to continue in 2025 with the establishment of WPSL PRO a Division III league, designed to enhance the pathway from amateur to professional.

+Amateur soccer has been the backbone of women's soccer in America since the 1950, with the Craig League based in Missouri.
+The amateur landscape includes both players who compete in NCAA and those who compete in the summer leagues USL W League, Women's Premier Soccer League, and United Women's Soccer.

 Early history

-The first organized women's soccer league in the United States was the Craig Club Girls Soccer League, which consisted of four teams in St. Louis, Missouri, playing 15-game seasons in 1950 and 1951.
+One of the first known organized women's soccer league in the United States was the Craig League, which consisted of four teams in St. Louis, Missouri, playing 15-game seasons in 1950 and 1951.

 Women's soccer in the United States started to gain popularity in the beginning of the 20th century, much later than it appeared in Europe, which had women's leagues in the 1930s.
 The passage of Title IX legislation in 1972 made gender equality mandatory in education, including collegiate athletics, which led to more organized women's soccer teams and development.
 Collegiate soccer created more popularity for the game in the 1980s.
 However, there were few professional opportunities for women in the United States, and the first national women's league, the USL W-League, would not be established until 1995.